zhang0jhon/AttentionOCR/README.md

 ```
 ![](imgs/web.png)

-**Note that the model in docker container is slightly different from the recognition model trained from this updated repository.**
+**Note that the competition model in docker container is slightly different from the recognition model trained from this updated repository.**